Calligraphy and artwork for your suite

 Save the Dates

-The average Blush & Blue couple spends between $800 - $1300 on their bespoke Save the Date designs, with the average quantity being 110.
+The average Blush & Blue couple spends between $1,300 and 1,500 on their bespoke Save the Date designs, with the average quantity being 110.

 Wedding Invitation Suites

-On average my couples spend $1600 on a quantity of 100 custom wedding invitation ensembles, inclusive of a 5x7 invitation, enclosure card, and response card with envelopes and liners.
+On average my couples spend $2,500 on a quantity of 100 custom watercolor wedding invitations inclusive of a 5x7 invitation, response card, outer envelopes and response envelopes.

 Custom event signs

-Blush and Blue Designs can create gorgeous day of signage for your event.
-From bar signs to elaborate seating charts, custom maps and welcome signs.
+Blush and Blue Designs can create gorgeous day-of signage for your event.
+From bar signs to elaborate seating charts, custom maps, mirror signage and welcome signs.
 If you have an idea contact me to let me know, chances are I can help you out, and if not, I know a wide range of designers and artistic friends who I can introduce you to.
-Investment on custom work ranges depending on the scope and materials needed.
+Investment on custom signage work ranges depending on the scope and materials needed.

 Request a Custom Quote